reflectoring/reflectoring.github.io/content/blog/2022/2022-02-14-spring-shell.md

 ```

 #### Boolean Parameters
 Boolean parameters receive a special treatment by command-line utilities.
 The absence of the parameter in the command indicates a false value.
-On the other hand, its existence indicates true value.
+On the other hand, its existence indicates true value:
 ```java
 @ShellMethod(value = "sign in")
 public void sshLogin(@ShellOption(value = "--r") boolean rememberMe)